 Doctors are working to learn more about CUP, ways to prevent cancer, how to best treat CUP, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

-Using genetics to diagnose the primary site.
+Using tumor genetics to diagnose the primary site.
 Different tissues within the body make different proteins, depending on the genes that are active (this is called gene expression).
 For example, some of the genes expressed by normal lung cells are different from those expressed by normal colon cells.
 When cancers develop in these organs, they usually have the same organ-specific pattern of gene expression.
-It is now possible to analyze a tumor sample (from a biopsy) to find the genes being expressed, which can help find the primary site.
+It is now possible to analyze a tumor sample from a biopsy to find the genes being expressed, which can help predict the place where the cancer began.

 New types of treatment.
-Patients with cancers that no longer respond to the standard treatment may want to consider clinical trials that test new types of treatment, called phase I clinical trials .
+Patients with CUP that no longer responds to the standard treatment may want to consider clinical trials that test new types of treatment, called phase I clinical trials .
 The goals of these studies are to find the side effects and best doses for these new drugs, as well as to learn if they are effective against cancer.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current cancer treatments in order to improve patients’ comfort and quality of life.

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .

 To continue reading this guide, choose “Next” (below, right) to see a section about coping with the side effects of the disease or its treatment.
 Or, use the colored boxes located on the right side of your screen to visit any section.